samsond/samsond/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on scalable distributed systems, caching strategies, and seamless interoperability across technologies.
-- 🌱 I’m always learning—currently diving into Rust, Apache Iceberg, and Apache Flink to push the boundaries of real-time data processing.
-- 👯 I’m looking to collaborate on high-performance systems, observability-driven optimizations, and event-driven auto-scaling for efficient resource management.
+- 👯 I’m looking to collaborate on scalable distributed systems, observability-driven optimizations, event-driven auto-scaling for efficient resource management, and seamless interoperability across technologies.
-- 🤔 I’m exploring better ways to automate data ingestion and optimize system performance based on access patterns.
 - 💬 Ask me about microservices, caching, distributed systems, and why every tech buzzword eventually circles back to performance.
 - ⚡ Fun fact: I treat learning new tech like a sport—if I’m not exploring something new, I’m probably debugging why I did.
 - 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/samson-desta/)